kadena-io/pact/docs/pact-reference.rst

 ~~~~~~~~~~~~~

 S-expressions are formed with parentheses, with the first atom
-determining if the expression is a `special form <#special>`__ or a
+determining if the expression is a `special form <#special-forms>`__ or
-function application, in which case the first atom must refer to a
+a function application, in which case the first atom must refer to a
 definition.

 .. _partialapplication: